 This page is from a heritage partnered project.
 It was written in 1998 by students from Stephenville Integrated High School and edited by their teachers.
 It has not been vetted by the heritage website's academic editor.

 Exposure to the American way of life impacted upon perceptions regarding standards of living.
-New goods and products coming to the area, never before seen in Newfoundland, raised people's expectations and desires.
+New goods and products coming to the area, never before seen in Newfoundland and Labrador, raised people's expectations and desires.
 The construction and operation of the base offered many opportunities for employment.
-Recreation facilities were constructed, service industries were established and venues where Newfoundlanders and Americans could socialize were numerous.
+Recreation facilities were constructed, service industries were established and venues where locals and Americans could socialize were numerous.

-Harmon Field Day is an event that takes place every second summer in the town of Stephenville.
-The day of celebration is significant in that it brings the past and the present together.
+Harmon Field Day was an event that took place every second summer in the town of Stephenville.
+The day of celebration was significant in that it brought the past and the present together.